janlelis/watchbuffy/README.md

 ▶️  Watch Buffy episode 6×8: "Tabula Rasa"
 ```

-Run it again to get a new suggestion
+Run it again to get a new suggestion:

 ```
 $ watchbuffy
-▶️  Watch Buffy episode 2×2: "Are You Now or Have You Ever Been"
+▶️  Watch Angel episode 2×2: "Are You Now or Have You Ever Been"
 ```

 It supports a list of seasons to consider: